thefalc/instabread-codelab-sample/README.md

 #### Moov business account details

 The last thing you need is your Moov business account details.
-You’ll use these details to transfer money from your business account to your gig workers.
+You'll use these details to transfer money from your business account to your gig workers.

 1. In the Moov admin dashboard, click **Settings** in the navigation menu.
 1. Select **Business details** copy the **Account ID**.